 Install day (typically one full day for a standard installation):

 The crew arrives early.
 Concrete is poured for the pad, or a pre-poured pad is used if the site allows.
 The generator is set and bolted down.
-Gas line extension is run from the meter — this work happens in parallel with the electrical run from the main panel to the transfer switch location.
+Gas line extension is run from the meter.
+This work happens in parallel with the electrical run from the main panel to the transfer switch location.
 The ATS is mounted in or adjacent to the main panel, wired in, and labeled.
 Final connections are made to the generator control board.

 By mid-afternoon, the system is ready for commissioning: a startup test under load, transfer switch timing verification, and a walkthrough showing you how to check oil, exercise the unit, and interpret the control panel indicators.